kehantan/labbook/docs/assays/plaque.rst

 Section 3 - Fix and stain
 -------------------------

 * It usually takes 24 hrs for the cells to exhibits CPE, and 48 hrs for the cell infected with virus to die and form plaques.
-So usually after 48 hrs of incubation, we can fix and stain the well plate to show the plaques.
+* After 48 hrs of incubation, we can fix and stain the well plate to show the plaques.

 **Requires**